ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 The external interpreter made it at least possible, relatively automatically, but doesn't work if you explicitly want side effects to be run on the compiler's platform.
-Also, while same-OS cross can sometimes be fairly lightweight — e.g. by having QEMU translate syscalls so the native kernel can be used — differnet-OS requires harder to provision virtual machines or real devices.
+Also, while same-OS cross can sometimes be fairly lightweight — e.g. by having QEMU translate syscalls so the native kernel can be used — different-OS requires harder to provision virtual machines or real devices.

 Another alternative is dumping and loading splices, where one builds natively, dumping splices, and the builds cross with those dumped splices.
 This became easier with `this patch <https://github.com/reflex-frp/reflex-platform/blob/master/splices-load-save.patch>`_.